zuloo/gists/README.md

 ### Create a Gist ###

 Creates a Gist.
-Needs a file to be uploaded.
+Needs a file or a list of files to be uploaded.
 So, authentication and __-f__ arguments are required.
 Basic usage is:

 <!-- language: bash -->

     $ gists create -f examplegist.txt
+    $ gists create -f examplegist.txt examplegist2.txt

 <!-- language: lang-none -->